Citizen Reenactment Camp Area

 The name is confusing as the frame really is not an A. This is the typical military style tent looking like an upside down V or an A. This type of tent is the most appropriate for the time period of the Rendezvous.
 Tents may be open at both ends or may have a bell back making more room at the rear of the tent for storage of all your stuff.

 Wall tents are appropriate for the later part of the time period involved.
 While they are acceptable your camp and clothing should represent the later part of the 18th century or early part of 19th century.
 Wall tents of this period use external poles-tents with internal poles are not allowed.

-(as seen attached to wall tent in picture on left) Many reenactors use flies for shade and for a sheltered dining area etc. While this is acceptable keep in mind that this is not the period norm.
+(as seen attached to wall tent in picture on right) Many reenactors use flies for shade and for a sheltered dining area etc. While this is acceptable keep in mind that this is not the period norm.
 Flies were rare in historical drawings and descriptions and were typically used for special uses, field hospitals etc. They would have been very rare among citizens.
 The spirit of Vincennes recognizes the need for shade and cover and thus will allow the use of flies, if you can share or keep the use of flies to a minimum it is appreciated.

 Diamond Shelters or Lean-to

 These shelters were typically used by hunters and frontier travelers.
 There are a variety of methods for setting these up and most anything you can contrive would probably be OK so long as natural or available materials are used (i.e. no aluminum poles.)
 These also may not be white but probably came in a variety of colors, sizes, and shapes.